Skelly0/Publicia/documentation/Publicia Documentation.txt

 ### Logging and Debugging

-The bot uses a comprehensive logging system:
+- The bot uses a comprehensive logging system:

 - Logs are stored in `bot_detailed.log`
-- Enable debug mode with `/toggle_debug` for model information
+- Debug mode is enabled by default and shows model information.
+Use `/toggle_debug` to disable it
 - Check console output for detailed errors
 - Image and document operations are logged extensively